AsierLanchoDiego/website/README.md

-This is just a simple HTML website I created for fun, intending to familiarise myself with all the different tags and functions.
+This is just a simple HTML website I created for fun, in an attempt to familiarise myself with all the different tags and functions.